-Therefore a public speaking phobia is the fear of speaking before an audience, also known as stage fright.
-One way of overcoming stage fright is to understand the origins of the fear.
+Therefore a public speaking phobia is a fear of speaking before an audience, also known as stage fright.
+One way of overcoming stage fright is to understand the origins of the doubt.
 Let's look at some of the common underlying causes.

 Standing before an audience often arouses a sense of anxiety and insecurity.
-In other words, an illogical fear is generated.
-Our primeval instincts for dealing with fearful situations are two: fight or flight.
+In other words, public speaking sometimes generates an illogical fear.
+Our primal instincts for dealing with fearful situations are two: fight or flight.

 You can either stay to defend yourself or run fast and far.
-Both situations induce certain effects in your body - adrenaline rush, quickened heartbeat, sweating, shallow breathing, stiff muscles and flushed skin, which prepare you to fight... or run a mile.
+Both situations induce specific effects in your body - the adrenaline rush, quickened heartbeat, sweating, shallow breathing, stiff muscles, and flushed skin, which prepares you to fight or run a mile.

 It could have happened to you, or you could have observed it happening to somebody else.

-That bad memory is so ingrained in your mind that it distorts your perception of public speaking to a thing of dread and fear.
+That unwelcome memory is so ingrained in your mind that it distorts your perception of public speaking to a thing of dread and fear.

-Perhaps you've watched superb speakers and feel that you should be able to communicate exactly to that style and standard.
+Perhaps you've watched elegant speakers and feel that you should be able to communicate precisely to that style and standard.

-Public speaking is not about imitating another person, but about nurturing your own particular brand of speaking skills.
+Public speaking is not about imitating another person, but about nurturing your particular brand of speaking skills.
 You can learn from the top speakers, but don't try to BE like them.
-Be yourself.

-This irrational fear stems from assuming you'll be harshly judged.
+This irrational fear stems from assuming that people listening will judge you harshly.

 In most cases, the audience wants you to speak well because they too will enjoy listening to you.
-An exception would be when discussing an unfavourable topic or facing an overtly hostile group.
-But even in such circumstances there are skills you can learn for speaking under unwelcoming conditions.
+An exception would be when discussing an unfavorable topic or facing an overtly hostile group.
+But even in such circumstances, there are skills you can learn for speaking under unwelcoming conditions.

 Gaining the confidence needed to deliver a speech will require time and effort on your part.
 But like all things you value, you must be willing to work towards speaking success.